 DARPA experts say they expect to award several initial SeeMe contracts, and the total cost of the program's first phase will be about $45 million.

-Rather than using expensive high-orbit reconnaissance satellites that are tasked remotely and their products analyzed through a centralized organization, SeeMe short-lived, low-cost satellites would provide large global coverage at a lower cost than a set of unmanned aerial vehicles (UAVs) flying simultaneously over several theaters per day.
+Rather than using expensive high-orbit reconnaissance satellites that are tasked remotely and their products analyzed through a centralized organization, the SeeMe program would use short-lived low-cost satellites would provide large global coverage at lower cost than a set of unmanned aerial vehicles (UAVs) flying simultaneously over several theaters per day, DARPA officials say.

-The preliminary phase is to last 14 months, while the second phase of the program would last 15 months and demonstrate a production run of at least six satellites.
-The third phase would last a year and produce a constellation of 24.
+The preliminary phase of the SeeMe program is to last for 14 months, while the second phase of the program would last for 15 months and demonstrate a production run of at least six satellites.
+The third phase would last a year and produce a constellation of 24 satellites.